kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/udoManager.md

 ![ User-Defined Opcodes Manager ](../../../images/udoButtons.png)

-Two types of UDO's may be imported or exported: the blueUDO and the regular Csound UDO.
+Two types of UDO's may be imported or exported using the Import/Export button (second button from the top): the blueUDO and the regular Csound UDO.
 The blueUDO has the option of adding comments and information in a separate tab.

 To edit the UDO, select one from the table.
 After selecting a UDO, the UDO Editor will be populated with that UDO.
 This time, no green border